Komodo-pty/artemis-hunter/README.md

 # artemis-hunter
-Too lazy to keep typing out the same reverse shells, or to write a simple shell script to generate them for you?
+Too lazy to keep typing out the same Reverse shells, or to write a simple shell script to generate them for you?

 Well then this is the tool suite for you!